 Smaller species of azaleas such as the alpine azaleas most of the time do not need any pruning and often maintain a desirable mound shape that displays the flowers relatively evenly.

-You can prune at anytime of year but the best time is after flowering.
+You can prune at any time of year but the best time is after flowering.
 Whilst azaleas don’t require annual pruning they are tolerant to being cut back so you do not have to be overly cautious.
-Pruning azaleas (or rhododendrons) is the same whether they are in pots or in a garden boarder.
+Pruning azaleas (or rhododendrons) is the same whether they are in pots or in a garden border.

 Here is a YouTube video for a visual guide on pruning azaleas:

 - Azaleas require watering as frequently as it takes to keep the soil moist.
-With well prepared potting soil, azalea may only require watering once per week during the growing season.
+With well-prepared potting soil, azaleas may only require watering once per week during the growing season.